astropy/astropy/docs/development/workflow/development_workflow.rst

 *******************

 Squashing refers to combining multiple commits into a single commit.
-This can be done using the ``git rebase`` command or via the GitHub pull request interface.
+This can be done using the ``git rebase`` command or via :ref:`github-squash-and-merge`.

-As Astropy maintainer will be happy to guide you through this process.
+An Astropy maintainer will be happy to guide you through this process.

 When to squash
 ==============